-It is difficult as well to establish firm dates based on inscriptions inside the catacombs because the styles of carving often persisted for considerable periods, and some inscriptions might not have ben set in place until well after the earliest use of a catacomb.(2) Thus, neither brick stamps nor epigraphy are considered chronologically definitive by today's scholars.
+It is difficult as well to establish firm dates based on inscriptions inside the catacombs because the styles of carving often persisted for considerable periods, and some inscriptions might not have been set in place until well after the earliest use of a catacomb.[ii]
+Thus, neither brick stamps nor epigraphy are considered chronologically definitive by today's scholars.

-- Brick stamps do provide a "terminus ante quem non" because, as L. V. Rutgers has pointed out, the practice of stamping bricks did not begin until after the reign of Augustus (27 BCE-14 CE): L. V. Rutgers, The Jews in Late Ancient Rome: Evidence of Cultural Interaction in the Roman Diaspora, Leiden-New York: Brill, 1995, p.
+[i] Brick stamps do provide a "terminus ante quem non" because, as L. V. Rutgers has pointed out, the practice of stamping bricks did not begin until after the reign of Augustus (27 BCE-14 CE): L. V. Rutgers, The Jews in Late Ancient Rome: Evidence of Cultural Interaction in the Roman Diaspora, Leiden: Brill, 1995, p.
 98.

 [ii] Estelle Shohet Brettman wrote that she was "grateful to Prof. Mason Hammond of Harvard University for this information in a letter of September 8, 1982, as well as other assistance from him with difficult epigraphy".